jarviscanada/jarvis_data_eng_NathalieOlcese/sql/README.md

 ```

 ## Tables Setup
-All tables where constructed specifying their field and primary keys ad well ad forign keys in order to identify the relatiomship between the tables.
-In ther vitual machine we loaded sample data.
+All tables were constructed by specifying their fields, primary keys, and foreign keys to identify the relationships between the tables.
+In the virtual machine, we loaded sample data.

 ## Tables